-A misaligned wheel may have a wider or slimmer contact patch to the pavement compared to the other tires – be it correctly adjusted or not – resulting into uneven tire wear and tear.
+One of the first few signs that your vehicle will give you when its alignment is incorrect is uneven wear and tear with the tires.
+A misaligned wheel may have a wider or slimmer contact patch to the pavement compared to the other tires –be it correctly adjusted or not– resulting in uneven tire wear and tear.
 If left as is, it may cause vibrations on the steering wheel and eventually the whole vehicle.
+This is why you should always take time to look at your tires to see if they are wearing out correctly or if there are any signs that something is wrong with the alignment.
+A quick visual inspection whenever your gas is up should do the trick or when your car goes in for its preventive maintenance.

+Another sign that something might be wrong with your vehicle is lower than normal fuel economy.
 Uneven tire contact to the ground can also cause flat spots which will create drag instead of letting the wheel roll freely.
-This in effect will use more fuel to get the tire in motion and lower your vehicle’s mileage.
+This in effect will use more fuel to get the tire in motion and lower your vehicle’s gas mileage.

 Misalignment can happen from the impact of running over potholes or curbs can cause damage to your car’s tires, as well as its suspension and steering system.
 Be attentive, drive within the speed limit, and put enough space between you and the vehicle ahead so you can have time to see the road in front and react.

-Constant inspection of the tires could help you spot if your wheels are not aligned.
-Like what we said earlier, any uneven wear can be an indication that either your wheels aren't straight or there's something else that's wrong with the vehicle.
+One way to know that your vehicle is correctly aligned is a routine inspection of the wheels and tires.
+Like we said earlier, any uneven wear can be an indication that either your wheels aren't straight or there's something else that's wrong with the vehicle.
 When this happens, it would be a good option to drop by your local wheel store or mechanic.

-To get the optimal performance out of your car, the tires, suspension, and steering will all need to be measured and adjusted back to the recommended manufacturer settings every now and then.
+In a year, your vehicle’s alignment will slowly become imbalanced.
+With that in mind, To get the optimal performance out of your car, the tires, suspension, and steering will all need to be measured and adjusted back to the recommended manufacturer settings now and then.
 It is suggested that this should be done at least annually or every time you bring your car in for periodic maintenance service (PMS).

 Making sure that your vehicle’s wheels are aligned will not just save you thousands of pesos worth of repairs, but also keep you and your passengers safe.
 Regularly check your tire’s health and when you see uneven wear, don’t hesitate to bring it in.